kutschke/GeomStudy/README.md

 Notes on the details file

 1. The format of the first line for each physical volume is
-  - index number ( matches that from the hierarchy file)
+  - Index number ( matches that from the hierarchy file)
   - PhysicalVolume name
   - Copy Number
   - Material name
   - Mother, given as it's PhysicalVolume name.
 2. The world volume has a mother of "Top"; there is not volume with that name.

 Planned development work:

 1. Add the missing solid types to volumeDetails.txt.
+Maybe the best idea is to delgate the shape details to solids.txt?
 2. Complete the development of solids.txt.
-3. Pull the warnings out of summary.txt and give them their own file.
+3. Move the warnings out of summary.txt and put them in their own file.
 4. Control debug/development printout with a verbosity flag.